pmyla1/Genomic-Swamping-and-Introgression/README.md

 module unload fastqc-uoneasy/0.12.1-Java-11
 ```

-Subsequently, a multiqc report can be performed/executed on the directory containing the results from the fastqc reports, which will be .fastqc.gz files.
-The command required to produce the multiqc report can be found below.
+Subsequently, a MultiQC report can be performed/executed on the directory containing the results from the fastqc reports, which will be .fastqc.gz files.
+The command required to produce the MultiQC report can be found below.
 ```
 ##load multiqc module
 module load multiqc-uoneasy/1.14-foss-2023a